David Goodwillie: Plymouth Argyle

 On 29 June 2016, Goodwillie signed for EFL League Two club Plymouth Argyle.
-Affectionately known by the Argyle supporters as "Rupert Badcock", Goodwillie left Plymouth by mutual consent in January 2017, after a civil case concluded that he had raped a woman.
-A club statement said that Goodwillie had requested to leave as he was considering an appeal.
-Goodwillie scored one goal in 22 appearances for Plymouth.
-His one goal was on his final appearance, concluding a 4–2 home win over Stevenage on 17 January.
+Goodwillie left Plymouth by mutual consent in January 2017, after a civil case concluded that he had raped a woman.
+Affectionately known by the Pilgrims support as Jock Badcock, a club statement said that Goodwillie had requested to leave as he was considering an appeal.
+In 22 appearances for Plymouth, he scored once, in his final appearance, concluding a 4–2 home win over Stevenage on 14 January.

 Clyde

 Returning to Scotland, Goodwillie briefly played for Caledonian Amateur League team Doune Castle.
 In March 2017, he joined Scottish League Two side Clyde on a short-term contract until the end of the 2016–17 season.
 Clyde's decision to sign Goodwillie attracted criticism, as politician John Mason said he would no longer attend their games for the rest of the season.
 Goodwillie made his debut for Clyde against Cowdenbeath on 1 April, coming on as a 66th-minute substitute for Peter MacDonald.
 On 15 April, Goodwillie scored a hat-trick for Clyde in a 3–2 win against Elgin City.
+Following his good form in the 2017-18 season, Livingston were interested in signing Goodwillie in June 2018, however a fee could not be agreed with Clyde.

-He received a hat-trick of personal accolades at the club's Player of the Year awards for 2017–18, winning another award the season after.
+He received a hat-trick of personal accolades at the club's Player of the Year awards for the 2017–18 season, winning another award the season after.
 The team then won promotion to League One in 2018–19.
 At the PFA Scotland awards, he was shortlisted for Player of the Year and named in the Team of the Year for League Two for 2018–19.

-Named club captain ahead of season 2019–20, Goodwillie became the first Clyde player to score five goals in a single match in 68 years and the first to score a hat-trick of penalties in one match.
+Named club captain ahead of the 2019–20 season, Goodwillie became the first Clyde player to score five goals in a single match in 68 years and the first to score a hat-trick of penalties in one match.
 Both feats came in a 6–1 win over Stranraer.
 In April 2020, Goodwillie (with his 78th goal) moved in to the top ten of the club's all-time leading goalscorers.

 With two goals in a 3–2 loss at Peterhead on 11 September 2021, Goodwillie achieved 100 goals for Clyde.